ha36ad/Math/README.md

 # Math
-Replicating some formulas and theorems.
+Replicating some formulas,theorems, and  attempting problems from websites.